Xinhe-Dev/SimpleWeb/README.md

 # FourChair
-Please note phase 1 document was been upload by Xinhe, NO NEED TO UPLOAD AGAIN!
+Please note phase 1 document was been upload by Xinhe, NO NEED TO UPLOAD AGAIN!!!!!!!!!